 Lecture courses will normally be accompanied by problem sets and fortnightly problem classes.
 For core courses, 2 sets of classes are run, so the cohort is split into 2 smaller groups.
-For elective courses, 1 or 2 sets of classes may be run depending on group size.
+For elective courses, only one class will run for the whole group.